Archive for the 'film' Category

 Ford’s struggles to resolve his own inter conflicts made it possible for him to do what he does best: unify the country in a time of crisis.

-Films like Stagecoach and The Horse Soldier feature Yanks and Rebels from the Civil War.
+Films like Stagecoach and The Horse Soldier feature yankees and rebels from the Civil War.
 The characters confront each other, sometimes in comic ways, but both sides are treated with dignity.
-The Rebels aren’t stupid, racist caricatures.
-Sometimes, but not always, the Rebs have more honor than the triumphant Yankees.
+The rebels aren’t stupid, racist caricatures.
+Sometimes, the rebels even have more honor than the triumphant yankees.

-The Civil War happened less than a hundred years from when he made his films, and Ford realized that the wounds were still there, so he used his films to alleviate, not exacerbate, the tensions between North and South.
+The Civil War happened less than a hundred years from when he made his films, and Ford realized that wounds remained, so he used his films to alleviate, not exacerbate, the tensions between North and South.
 And with trouble brewing abroad, Ford brought the country closer together by emphasizing the similarities between people and by giving Americans a mythology of the West that they could share with each other.

 Young Mr. Lincoln – 1939